agentblack-6000/explorer/README.md

 Then we convert the API response to JSON data, or essentially a massive Python dictionary to access the data.
 ### Parsing the JSON data
-To get a good idea for how the returned JSON data looks like, consider installing this [Chrome extension](https://chrome.google.com/webstore/detail/json-viewer-pro/eifflpmocdbdmepbjaopkkhbfmdgijcc), and then trying out a sample query:
+To get a good idea for how the returned JSON data looks like, consider installing this [Chrome extension](https://chrome.google.com/webstore/detail/json-viewer-pro/eifflpmocdbdmepbjaopkkhbfmdgijcc), and then try out a sample query:
 > https://api.nasa.gov/mars-photos/api/v1/rovers/curiosity/photos?earth_date=2015-6-3&api_key=DEMO_KEY

 This should give you a good feel for how the JSON data returned looks like, and what keys we need to access.